kcc999/oxidots/README.md

 - `dotfiles_repo`: Path to a local directory where Oxidots mirrors directories and commits on change.
 If it is not a Git repo, Oxidots will initialize one automatically.
 - `--systemd`: Enables sd_notify readiness and optional watchdog pings; logs are sent to journald.

-Notes:
-- Initial snapshot: Oxidots performs an initial directory copy, and commits changes on subsequent file modifications.
-To force an immediate first commit, make a trivial change in one of the watched files (e.g., `touch <file>` and save) after startup.

 ## Build

 ```
 cargo build --release
 ```

-The resulting binary will be at `target/release/oxidots`.

 ## Tests